Skip to main content

 • Recognize the possibilities and ethical challenges of using audience targeting data

-Whatever the case, it is essential for media professionals to develop a sense of when "enough is enough" in information gathering.
-There are almost infinite possible sources of information a media writer might consider consulting, but even in in-depth reporting it is not possible to contact every person and gather every document you might want to gather.
-Setting expectations for the scope of the product is essential.
+When gathering info, it is essential for media professionals to develop a sense of when "enough is enough."
+There are almost infinite possible sources of information that you might consult, but it is not possible to contact every person and gather every document.
+Setting expectations based on the scope of the expected media product is essential.

-The best simile for information gathering in media writing is that it is like gathering ingredients before preparing a meal.
-Depending on the complexity of the meal and how innovative and/or complicated the final product is meant to be, gathering resources can be as simple as making a pit stop at the local grocery store or as wild as traveling halfway across the world to sample cuisines few if any in your home culture have ever had before
+The best simile for information gathering in the media writing context is that it is like gathering ingredients before preparing a meal.
+Depending on the complexity of the meal and how innovative and/or complicated the final product is meant to be, gathering resources can be as simple as making a pit stop at the local grocery store or as wild as traveling halfway across the world to sample cuisines that almost no one in your home country has tried before.
+We make every effort to avoid stale, rotten, and unhealthy ingredients.
+Through practice we learn what we need and when we have enough to get cooking.

 3: Information Gathering and Interviewing is shared under a CC BY license and was authored, remixed, and/or curated by LibreTexts.